 If concerns around lighting are what prevent you from doing this (whether over-exposed or under-exposed), check out my article: how and why to use an off-camera softbox flash in photography.
 This is ideal for capturing consistent and professional headshots, without ever being limited by lighting conditions and location.

 You’re also able to tether your camera to a laptop if shooting in an indoor, studio setting.
-I use the Canon Camera Utility, and an extra-long USB-C chord to have a live feed appear in real time.
-You can use other programs to achieve this like CaptureOne and Lightroom, though your manufacturer’s app is simplest.
+I use CaptureOne on a laptop and an extra-long USB-C chord to have a live feed appear in real-time with edits applied.
+You can use other programs to achieve this like PhotoMechanic and Lightroom, though they can perform inconsistently.

 Using a separate device (versus the back of the camera) will elevate your subject’s shooting experience and make it easy for them to share feedback.